-Equation (\ref{etamax}) thus clearly shows that for given working conditions, $ZT$ is as good a device performance measure as the efficiency $\eta$ is.

-Quantum dots may be defined as confined electronic systems whose characteristic size is much smaller than the electron mean free path; the size and shape of the region where electrons are confined are controlled by gates.
-Amongst the various low-dimensional thermoelectric systems that have been studied, quantum dots keep attracting much interest because of their narrow, Dirac-like, electron transport distribution functions \cite{Mahan} or, equivalently, sharply peaked energy-dependent transmission profiles $\mathcal{T}$, which permit obtainment of extremely high values of electronic contribution to $ZT$ \cite{Trocha}.
-There is a simple relationship between the electrical conductivity $\sigma$ appearing in the definition of the figure of merit and the transmission function $\mathcal{T}$: $\sigma=(2 e^2/h) \mathcal{T}$, the proportionality factor being the quantum of conductance ($e$ is the electron charge, and $h$, Planck's constant).
+Amongst the various low-dimensional thermoelectric systems that have been studied, quantum dots, which are confined electronic systems whose size and shape are controlled by external charged gates, keep attracting much interest because of their narrow, Dirac-like, electron transport distribution functions \cite{Mahan} or, equivalently, sharply peaked energy-dependent transmission profiles $\mathcal{T}$, which permit obtainment of extremely high values of electronic contribution to $ZT$ \cite{Trocha}.
+There is a simple relationship between the electrical conductivity $\sigma$ appearing in the definition of the figure of merit and the transmission function $\mathcal{T}$: $\sigma=(2 e^2/h) \mathcal{T}$, the proportionality factor being the quantum of conductance ($e$ being the electron charge, and $h$ being Planck's constant).